 We need to change strategy.

-We gotta look at this as a reality, and I think you gotta go get a job.
+And I think you got to go get a job.

 Couldn't even sleep.